elena/paeps/paep-3-mission/README.md

 One of the most useful things that a formal legal entity can do that an ad hoc informal group can't is to help navigate the often labyrinthine processes of actually *receiving* sponsorship funds from large organisations.
-(Anyone that has navigated the process of adding Linux Australia to a corporate supplier management system in order to pay for a PyCon AU sponsorship is currently both nodding and shuddering).
+(Anyone that has made it through the process of adding Linux Australia to a corporate supplier management system in order to pay for a PyCon AU sponsorship is currently both nodding and shuddering).

 Several of the other proposed organisational activities are also likely to be pursued more effectively if the organisation is able to put some concrete